Who’s Who

 The Reverend Rebecca M. Bryan joyfully accepted the call to serve as the settled minister at the First Religious Society starting in August 2018.
 She is the congregation’s first settled female minister.

-Rev. Rebecca serves as a member of the Diversity Equity Inclusion Task Force for the City of Newburyport, Chair of the Greater Newburyport Clergy Association, and as the UUA Director on the Massachusetts Convention of Congregational Ministers.
+Rev. Rebecca serves as a member of the Diversity Equity Inclusion Task Force for the City of Newburyport and Chair of the Greater Newburyport Clergy Association.

-Rev. Rebecca has been a Unitarian Universalist for forty years.
+Rev. Rebecca has been a Unitarian Universalist for close to 50 years.
 She is committed to sharing the good news of UUism through congregational life, preaching, and denominational engagement.
 Some of her additional areas of focus include interfaith partnerships, addictions ministry, and spiritual direction.
-Rev. Rebecca aspires to live her life and fulfill her ministry guided by Love and the seven principles of Unitarian Universalism.
+Rev. Rebecca aspires to live her life and fulfill her ministry guided by Love and the eight principles of Unitarian Universalism.

 Rev. Rebecca is a 2015 graduate of Andover Newton Theological School where she was